Male and Female He Created Them

 Male and Female He Created Them: Toward a Path of Dialogue on the Question of Gender Theory in Education is a document of the Congregation for Catholic Education, published on June 10, 2019, under the prefect Cardinal Giuseppe Versaldi, during the pontificate of Pope Francis, that instructs Catholic schools to teach their students on how to dialogue with others about gender identity.

 Summary

 The document builds on the apostolic exhortation Amoris laetitia (On Love in the Family), where Pope Francis says, "No one can think that the weakening of the family as that natural society founded on marriage will prove beneficial to society as a whole."
-It rejects the idea that transgender people can be any gender beside what they are born as.
+It rejects the idea that transgender people can be any gender besides that which is assigned, generally at birth, based on observed physical sex.
 Further it argues that allowing gender norms to change destabilizes the family and society, and that "gender theory" is contrary to the Catholic faith.
-The document also claims only men and women are sexually compatible with each other.